HongCheng-Chu/kemono-party-crawler/README.md

 # Kemono Party Crawler

 ## Purpose
-This can download image and video on kemono.party website.
+This can download image, video and etc. on kemono.party website.

 ## How to use
 1. Enter the painter name.